| ⇦ |

 The weaking of M-H bond with increase in size of M(where M=s, Se, Te) explains the acid character of hydrides.
 Since on moving down the group atomic size increases hence bondlength increases and hence removal tendency of H also increases.

-Related Questions: - Which of the following is not efflorescent?
+Related Questions: - Which does not exist

 Topics: P Block Elements in Group 15